 - Doctor’s consultation bills

-- Copies of Insurance policies and copy of an ID proof
+- Copies of Insurance policy

 - Doctor prescribed consumables and disposables